langjam/jam0001/Floeckchengrafik/README.md

 You name the constructor comment, because the theme of [this jam](https://github.com/langjam/jam0001) is "first-class-comments", and the constructor is the `first` thing that gets executed in a `class`.

-## DocStrings
+## Comments and Function Signatures

+For a single-line-comment, write `\\`
+To start a multi-line-comment, write `/*`.
+To end it, write `*/`

-DocStrings are nedded when you want to pass a variable to a class or method.
+Function Signatures are nedded when you want to pass a variable to a class or method.
-You can start a DocString with `/*` and end it with `*/`.
+You can start a Function Signature with `/*` and end it with `*/`.
 To pass an argument to a class / function, you write `- param <name>` in a new line